CircleCI-Public/cimg-base/README.md

 git commit -m "Updating submodule for foo."
 ```

-**Base specific changes** - Editing the `Dockerfile.template` file in this repo is how to modify the Go image specifically.
+**Base specific changes** - Editing the `Dockerfile.template` file in this repo will modify the Go image, specifically.
 Don't forget that to see any of these changes locally, the `gen-dockerfiles.sh` script will need to be run again (see above).

 ### Fixing a Monthly Snapshot